zacbraddy/Vimspirational/README.md

 #### Folding not working for javascript in the JSX files

 I was finding that if I loaded up a jsx file for the first time then the code folding didn't work.
 But if I deleted the buffer and then reloaded it then the folding appeared perfectly.
 I found this was a problem with these plugins not liking being lazy loaded by vim-plug so I had to have them load on startup.

+#### Installed a heap of plugins

+- I read [this article](https://hackernoon.com/5-vim-plugins-i-cant-live-without-for-javascript-development-f7e98f98e8d5) and start installed the plugins I thought were cool